Arcadia-Science/chlamy-comparison/README.md

 ## Script for generating vector graphics of idealized cell

+This script will generate a vector graphic of an idealized cell.
+The user may define the 2D morphology measurements in the script.
+The output is a vector graphic.
+For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nj8khdxj90e).

     python3 code/python/chlamy_modeler.py

 ## Protocol for visual and qualitative assessments of cell morphology

+This protocol is a step by step computational guide to create panels of a video to display difference in the 2D morphology of interfertile algal species.
+The protocol follows upon the previous protocols in this document.
+The input is video data of algal cells collected by brightfield or differential interference contrast microscopy, as well as object masks.
+The output includes videos of masked cells and cumulative average projections of cells.
+For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nsmnfifz9no).

 1. Creat a list of images with maximum area objects with relevant metadata.
 [Link to Python script](https://github.com/Arcadia-Science/chlamy-comparison-private/blob/main/code/python/max_area_image_obj_list.v.0.1.py)